-Less is more – do without plugins that have no focus.
+Less is more – do away with plugins that have no focus.

 Plugins are a great way to add features to the website.
 Check the effects on the PageSpeed for each plugin.
 Many plugins offer a wide range of functions, but often the PageSpeed is at a disadvantage.
 Common PageSpeed issues of plugins include:

-- Monolithic design, so that functions are not modular – often scripts are output from features that are not used by you at all.
+- Monolithic design so that features are not modular – often scripts are output from features that you don’t even use.

 - Use of PageSpeed malicious techniques, such as icon fonts or CSS frameworks such as Bootstrap or JS frameworks such as jQuery.